-Earlier this year I shared my 30 Before 30.
-Now, in the middle of April, I can tick off one of the things on my list.
-On Saturday, I went and got my first tattoo.
+My 30 Before 30 is a project I’ve been focusing on for a while.
+One of the first things I ticked off my list happened on the 20th April 2019 – I went and got my first tattoo.
 I had been saying I wanted one since I was about 18, but it was just one of things things I never really bothered with, for lack of funds and just generally being a bit scared and uneducated about the whole thing.
-The last couple of years I’ve seen loads of first tattoo ideas on Pinterest and imagined where I’d get them, and this year I finally decided to take the plunge.
+The last couple of years I’ve seen loads of first tattoo ideas on Pinterest and imagined where I’d get them, and in 2019 I finally decided to take the plunge.
 If it’s on the 30 Before 30, it’s going to get done.
 This weekend, it did.
 So, here’s today’s post, which is all about the experience of getting my first tattoo.

 I wanted my first tattoo to be something meaningful, and that could have a bit of a story behind it.
 At the same time, I wanted something simple and small because I wasn’t overly sure what to expect.
 I debated over song lyrics that I love and quotes that I’ve related to, but ultimately couldn’t decide.
 After months of finding loads of different designs I loved on Pinterest, I narrowed it down to two that I couldn’t choose between.
 In the end, after discussing it with my friend, I decided to go for a combination of both on my right ankle.

 I woke up Saturday morning absolutely shitting myself.
 It wasn’t the idea of pain that was causing me to be anxious, but it was my fear of fainting/throwing up/literally shitting myself.
 My anxiety hasn’t been great lately, but I was determined to still go through with it and not let the little bitch win.